r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Save the debit payment instrument

-For each bank account of the customer, you need to save the data in a payment container.
-From the response you need to save the container->id (f.e.
+For each payment instrument (bank account) of the customer, you need to save the data in a payment container.

+From the response you need to save the field "id" (f.e.
 PCT_26VH44YJM2MG4Y6WX75XUVH65QYVAB).

 ## Request